 Axes: File and hone

 Not all axes have the same blade bevel, so it’s important to follow the original bevel.
 Inspect the ax blade for any chips or nicks.
 If you find some nicks, grind them away with the grinder.
 Do the whole edge to preserve the shape of the blade.
-You must be careful not to burn the edge.
+When learning how to sharpen a hatchet, you must be careful not to burn the edge.
 Keep a bucket of water handy to douse the head after each pass, then dry it off and continue grinding.

 If your blade has only small nicks or irregularities, you can usually file them away with a 10-in. mill bastard file.
 Filing produces very little heat, so you won’t need to worry about ruining the temper of the blade.
 Follow Photos 8 and 9 to get a blade as sharp as a pocketknife.
 If you have any visions of shaving with your ax like the lumberjacks of folklore, forget it.
 It’ll be sharp, but not that sharp.